cassiofb-dev/cassio-souza/docs/alpine-with-kde-plasma6/installing-kde-plasma6.md

 ## Intro

-After installing Alpine stardand image you can procede to turn on so that now you can install Plasma 6.
+After installing Alpine standard image you can proceed to turn on so that now you can install Plasma 6.

 ## Steps